|Dates:||Fridays, Sept. 8, 15, 22, 29 and Oct. 6 and 13 and Saturdays Sept. 16 and Oct. 15.|

 The Holden Arboretum and Ohio State University Extension are partnering to offer an OCVN training program at Holden.
 Ohio Certified Volunteer Naturalist trainees receive formal training that teaches a wide range of natural resource topics.

 To become an OCVN, the trainee must be accepted into the program, complete the training component, pass the required exam and volunteer for 40 hours.
 The volunteer commitment may be fulfilled in a number of ways, either at Holden or with other nature-related organizations.
 After the completion of the initial volunteer time, volunteers are encouraged to continue to assist with natural resource program delivery as Ohio Certified Volunteer Naturalists.
+Certification is maintained by completing eight hours of advanced training and 20 service hours annually.

 Catching, identifying and releasing stream organisms